 - 1.2.1 Staff and students of associated organisations (associated organisations have a written agreement or memorandum of understanding with AUT). - 1.2.2 Graduates of AUT and other New Zealand Universities.
-(The fee is rebated by 50% for AUT alumni.)
+(The fee is rebated by 50% for AUT alumni.) - 1.2.3 Members of the general public.

-1.3 External Membership